Eco-Reuse, Safer, Better Water

 Eco-Friendly, Cost Effective Process

 IDE’s Eco-Reuse process uses a safe preventive maintenance approach that maintains the system constantly clean, eliminating the need for chloramine dosage and increasing the intervals between CIP.
-This increases the system efficiency, as well as minimizes its environmental impact.

 - Direct Osmosis High Salinity (DOHS)